Ph.D. Georgetown University, Washington, D.C.

 Concentration in Linguistics and History.
 Thesis title: Prayer as Narrative in the 1549 English Book of Common Prayer.
 Advisor: Dr. Talbot Taylor

 Forthcoming.
 Disseminating research on disability.
 Discourse Studies in Diverse Settings.
 Ed.
 L.G.
 Alatriste.
-Multilingual Matters.
+Bristol: Multilingual Matters.

 Recent Conference Papers

 An Imagined Community of Practice: Online discourse among wheelchair users.
-To be presented at the 3rd International Conference on Language, Linguistics, Literature, and Translation, Sultan Qaboos University, Muscat, Oman.
+Presented at the 3rd International Conference on Language, Linguistics, Literature, and Translation, Sultan Qaboos University, Muscat, Oman.
 November 2016.

 'Everything is in working order': Wheelchair users' narratives of gender and sexuality.
 Presented to the American Anthropological Association, Denver, CO.
 November 2015.